-Join Scott Hirsch for an in-depth discussion in this video Working with a video track, part of Up and Running with Pro Tools.
+Join Scott Hirsch for an in-depth discussion in this video Working with a video track, part of Learning Pro Tools.

 - Pro Tools 12 contains all the features…for importing and working alongside video.…In this movie we'll import a video file,…adjust our settings to accommodate the video,…add a beat to the movie, and export it.…Here is a blank session file.…To import a movie into Pro Tools,…go to File, Import, Video.…From here we'll navigate to our Exercise Files folder…and we'll go down and choose…the Snowboard with music video.…You can see here it's a QuickTime movie…and the dimensions are shown, 1280 by 720,…and it's 34 seconds long.…

 When we click Open, it'll ask us if you want…to import it to the session start,…the beginning of our session,…and we get the option to import the audio…from the video file.…This video file has actually four tracks of audio…attached to it and all of those tracks will come in.…When we click OK, we'll see reference to those tracks…that are on the video file.…So it's got two tracks on Audio Track 1…and two tracks on Audio Track 2.…And since QuickTime can handle four tracks of audio,…we can bring those all into our Pro Tools session.…

 Find more tutorials on our Pro Tools page.

 - Setting up Pro Tools 12

 - Creating a drumbeat